lisp-mirror/clcon/doc/INSTALL.md

 Warning
 -------
-Clcon is at early alpha stage.
-It is more working prototype than ready to use software.
-So install it to:
-- Take your impression of it's look and feel (use [Demo Tour](demo-tour.md)) and send me your positive feedback :)
-- Decide if you want to participate in the development

-Especially dangerous idea is to use it as a file editor.
-It can crash at any moment.
-No file save enquiry is issued when closing.
+Clcon is alpha stage.
+Before trying to use, please take a [Demo Tour](demo-tour.md)).
+You'll see that some features sometimes work.
+After that, you can try to use clcon, but it is likely you'll have a trouble.

+I use clcon to develop itself, but editing files is rather dangerous.
+Editor can crash at any moment.
 So it is easy to lose your work.
-I really use clcon for some activity, but it is still far from being complete IDE.

 Windows: installing file release
 ----------
 - Download file release from [Downloads page](https://bitbucket.org/budden/clcon/downloads)
 - Unpack it to c:\clcon
-- Download and install [ActiveTCL](http://www.activestate.com/activetcl).
-Be sure to create .tcl file association (it is done by default)
 - Start c:\clcon\bin\clcon-server-and-client.cmd - this will load and run the IDE.
 When running for the first time, building will take a while.
 Subsequent loads are faster
 - To see what clcon can do, take a [Demo Tour](demo-tour.md)
 - If all is ok, you have clcon with SBCL (use Alt-. to find sources of SBCL objects) and quicklisp (use ql:quickload to load libraries)
 - Repositories of clcon components (clcon, oduvanchik, budden-tools) are at c:\clcon\quicklisp\local-projects - feel free to send patches :)

-Alternative way: loading sources and building (Linux & Windows)
+Alternative way: loading sources and building (Linux)
 -----------

 ### Load and install dependencies